 Starting a business in Estonia is simple.
 All the applications can be filed online, and it takes about 15 minutes to establish a company.
-However, several fields of activity have special requirements and to operate in those fields, one must also apply for a licence or submit economic activity reports.
-Here is a survey of the fields of activity that require licences, and how to apply for the necessary licences.
+However, several fields of activity have special requirements and to operate in those fields, one must also apply for a license or submit economic activity reports.
+Here is a survey of the fields of activity that require licenses, and how to apply for the necessary licenses.

-To determine whether establishing a company requires a separate licence, check the Centre for Registers and Information Systems website (some of the information is only available in Estonian).
-It pays to check whether you will need a licence, if your company is operating in any of the following fields of activity:
+To determine whether establishing a company requires a separate license, check the Centre for Registers and Information Systems website (some of the information is only available in Estonian).
+It pays to check whether you will need a license if your company is operating in any of the following fields of activity:

 - Financial services